astropy/astropy/docs/cosmology/index.rst

 ..
   EXAMPLE START
-  Making New Cosmology Instances with the Clone Operation
+  Making New Cosmology Instances with the .clone() Method

 To make a copy of a cosmological instance using the ``clone`` operation: